 ChatGPT keyboards aren't just neat tech - they solve real problems for different types of users.
 Let's look at how people are actually using them in daily life.

 For business professionals, these keyboards have become essential tools.
 A marketing director I spoke with said: "I used to avoid responding to emails on my phone unless absolutely necessary.
-Now I handle about 70% of my emails from mobile because the AI helps me sound just as professional as I would from my desktop."
+Now I handle about 85% of my emails from mobile because the AI helps me sound just as professional as I would from my desktop.
+My response time has improved dramatically, and clients have actually commented on how much more responsive I've become."

 Common professional uses include: